-We went to Porvoo by a bus for almost an hour trip from Kamppi bus station in Helsinki.
+We went to Porvoo by bus for almost an hour trip from Kamppi bus station in Helsinki.
 Along the journey, we enjoyed the beautiful greenish landscapes of the countryside.
-And immediately upon arriving to Porvoo, the second oldest city in Finland, the welcoming scenery was just wonderful and amazing - an old town with wooden old architecture and attractively coloured walls.
+And immediately upon arriving at Porvoo, the second oldest city in Finland, the welcoming scenery was just wonderful and amazing - an old town with wooden old architecture and attractively coloured walls.
 You will appreciate the fascinating views as the town of Porvoo is situated in the river delta.
-The long stretch of Porvoo River adds up to the town’s very natural beauty.
+The long stretch of the Porvoo River adds up to the town’s very natural beauty.

-Things to Do and See in Old Porvoo
+Things to Do and See in Porvoo

 Strolling in the Old Town

 We recommend wearing comfortable footwear as the streets are made of cobblestones.
 For the same reason, parents shall want to leave the baby strollers at home for easier mobility.
 The streets are full of antique shops and handicrafts by locals that you will surely enjoy visiting.
 Most of the shops though are open only during the summertime.

 Porvoo Old Town is a perfect place to photograph fascinating aerial photos with a drone.

 It is so perfect to have a coffee or even lunch in one of the beautifully architectured small, local cafes and old restaurants along the street.
 At the same time, you can enjoy your sip of coffee while your eyes are fed with the scenic view of the colourful and eloquent buildings of this charming old town.